 My diverse cultural background has been influential in shaping a multi-disciplinary approach towards my art.
 I have found that combining different mediums and art forms allows for a more complex visual language.
 Though my body of work is eclectic, it is defined by a conscious balance between the conceptual and the aesthetic - I attempt to find a similar balance in my personal life, some days more successfully than others!

 My work appeals to art lovers and collectors who appreciate beauty and skill, as well as an intellectually challenging or witty edge.
-Welcome to my creative world.
+Welcome to my world.